 It never hurts to bring a friend or two along!
 Going out with a dog or a mate can make a world of difference if you’re feeling self conscious while out for a jog.
 Nearly everything is more enjoyable with your mates!

 Taking someone else with you make it easier to stick to a schedule and keep at it, which brings us to…

 If you plan to take up running, why are you running?
 Are you running for fun?
 Perhaps you’re running for exercise.
 With this in mind, come up with how often you’ll be running.

 If you’re just starting out for fitness, go for a jog twice a week with at least a days break.
-After a while you can increase the frequency and intensity to what you’re comfortable with.
-If you’re going to run with the a friend or a pet, try to pick a frequency and pace that suits both of you.
+After a while, you can increase the frequency and intensity to what you’re comfortable with.
+If you’re going to run with a friend or a pet, try to pick a frequency and pace that suits both of you.